US Navy applies lessons from costly shipbuilding mistakes

 That means shipyards in Maine and Mississippi will continue making existing Arleigh Burke-class destroyers.
 They hold the Navy’s record for longest production run for large surface warships.

-At Maine’s Bath Iron Works, where the first Arleigh Burke was built in 1998, shipbuilders are happy to continue building the existing ships while new designs are tested out.
+At Maine’s Bath Iron Works, where the first Arleigh Burke was built starting in 1988, shipbuilders are happy to continue building the existing ships while new designs are tested out.

 Charles Krugh, shipyard president, said shipbuilders prefer the approach of taking extra time to make sure the technology and design are right.

-Note: This story has been corrected to show construction on the Arleigh Burke started in 1988, not 1998.